-Attorney Matthew Maloney began at DeBofsky, Sherman & Casciari as a contract attorney in August of 2017.
+Attorney Matthew Maloney began at DeBofsky Sherman Casciari Reynolds P.C. as a contract attorney in August of 2017.
 He then joined the firm as an associate attorney in June of 2018 to continue his work representing individuals for internal appeals and benefit claim submissions under group and individual benefit policies, as well as various litigation matters.

 Consider the following: